 - Chopped parsley as garnish

 - If your bacon was frozen, place it in warm water for 10-20 minutes until thawed enough to separate the pieces.
 Place the bacon in a large hot stock pot and cook each side until crispy (about 2 minutes per side).
-Use tongs to flip it, as the sides of the stock pot are likely high.
 Remove the bacon once cooked and place on a paper towel for later.

-- Turn the heat to medium and saute the potatoes, red onion and carrot in the bacon grease for about 10 minutes
+- Turn the heat to medium and saute the potatoes, red onion and carrot in the bacon grease for about 5 minutes, stirring occasionally.

-- Add the garlic and cook for 60 seconds, stirring frequently.
+- Add the garlic and cook for 45 seconds, stirring the entire time.

 - Now add 1/4 cup of flour and stir to coat.
 Pour in the milk and stock, and stir well.

 - Drain the clams and add them to the pot, along with the frozen flounder, frozen raw shrimp and drained canned corn.
 Stir to combine.

 - Season with thyme, bay leaf, salt and pepper.

 - Simmer for 1 hour on medium/low, stirring occasionally.
 Before serving, taste to see if more salt is needed.